 What’s the best option for your business?

-Thinking about how to accept credit card payments — whether it’s the various fees, account set-up or security considerations — can be overwhelming.
+When thinking about how to accept credit card payments — whether it’s the various fees, account set-up, or security considerations — it can be overwhelming.
 The process itself doesn’t need to be painful, but it’s important to choose a payment provider you trust.
-A good vendor should be transparent about all fees, explain exactly what’s required of your business and help you address your company’s unique needs.
+A good vendor should be transparent about all fees, explain exactly what’s required of your business, and help you address your company’s unique needs.
 Take the time to find a reliable partner for the long haul.

-Consider partnering with Kabbage Payments so you can better maximize your cash flow and manage your invoicing.
-With customizable professional invoices to custom pay links, you can send your invoices via email, text or even the web and get paid up to $10,000 online as soon as possible with next-day deposits.*
+If you are looking at accepting credit card payments for small business, consider partnering with Kabbage Payments so you can better maximize your cash flow and manage your invoicing.
+With customizable professional invoices to custom pay links, you can send your invoices via email, text, or even the web and get paid up to $10,000 online as soon as possible with next-day deposits.*

 *Transactions that are processed by 5 p.m.
 ET will be deposited in your bank account the following banking day.
 Any transactions that are processed after 5 p.m.
 ET will be deposited in your bank account within 2 banking days.
 Settlement to your bank account may be delayed if transactions are flagged for review.